 - A. The City, County, or City and County City Council/Board of Supervisors supports improved defensible space for each parcel within the local agency's jurisdiction.
 This City Council/Board of Supervisors recognizes that abatement may be required of hazardous vegetation and combustible materials for a parcel on which a protected building or structure is located.
 This Article extends and supplements state law, utilizing the same treatment requirements as provided by Government Code 51182, to ensure defensible space is maintained on parcels adjacent to improved parcels and along emergency access and evacuation routes and fire access easements so that landowners benefit from defensible space on adjacent parcels where appropriate. - 1.
 The City, County, or City and County City Council/Board of Supervisors supports improved defensible space for each parcel within the local agency's jurisdiction.
 This City Council/Board of Supervisors recognizes that abatement may be required of hazardous vegetation and combustible materials beyond the property line of a parcel on which a protected building or structure is located or the potential impact that hazardous vegetation beyond a property line could have on an adjacent improved parcel.
-This Article extends and supplements state law, utilizing the same treatment requirements as provided by Government Code 51182, to ensure defensible space is maintained on parcels adjacent to improved parcels and along emergency access and evacuation routes and fire access easements so that landowners benefit from defensible space on adjacent parcels where appropriate.

-The City, County, or City and County generally has a dry, arid climate conducive to wildfires year round or during climatologically documented periods.
+This Article extends and supplements state law, utilizing the same treatment requirements as provided by Government Code 51182, to ensure defensible space is maintained on parcels adjacent to improved parcels and along emergency access and evacuation routes and fire access easements so that landowners benefit from defensible space on adjacent parcels where appropriate. - B. During the fire season, City, County, or City and County generally has a dry, arid climate conducive to wildfires.
 City, County, or City and County also has a very diverse and complex landscape, which includes dry, brush-covered, and grass-covered wildlands, mountainous areas, dense heavily forested properties, and other terrains which are home to many sensitive plant and animal species.
-Many of the City, County, or City and County's native and non-native plant species can be highly combustible during climatologically normal precipitation conditions, prone to dry periods, and have contributed to significant wildfires within the City, County, or City and County.
-Topography, terrain, and weather conditions exacerbate the fire danger and the difficulty of fighting wildfires and have resulted in catastrophic impacts to human life, property, and the environment.
-All vegetation will burn given the right conditions, and wildfire risk reduction has more to do with the arrangement and health of plants than with particular species.

-A. Of paramount importance to the City, County, or City and County Council/Board of Supervisors and the citizens of City, County, or City and County are the protection of lives and structures from the threat of wildfire, and the safety of public safety personnel during wildfires.
-The proper establishment of maintained and enforced defensible space, benefits property owners, public safety personnel, and all citizens of City, County, or City and County by
+Many of the City, County, or City and County's native and nonnative plant species can be highly combustible during normal dry periods and have contributed to significant wildfires within the City, County, or City and County.
+Difficult topography, terrain, and weather conditions exacerbate the fire danger and the difficulty of fighting wildfires, and have resulted in catastrophic fire losses to life, property, and the environment. - C. Of paramount importance to the City, County, or City and County, or City and County, or City and County are the protection of lives and structures from the threat of wildfire, and the safety of public safety personnel during wildfires.
+The proper establishment of defensible space benefits property owners, public safety personnel, and all citizens of City, County, or City and County by dramatically increasing the